anoshenko/rui/README.md

 	func GetVerticalTextOrientation(view View, subviewID string) int

+#### "user-select" property

+The "user-select" property (UserSelect constant) of type bool determines whether the user can select text.
+Accordingly, if the property is set to true, then the user can select text.
+If it's false, then it can't.

+The default value depends on the value of the "semantics" property.
+If "semantics" is set to "p", "h1"..."h6", "blockquote" or "code", then the default value is "true", otherwise the default value is "false".
+The exception is TableView.
+Its default value is "true".

+Like all text properties, the "user-select" property is inherited, i.e. if you set it for a container, it will also apply to all child elements

+You can get the value of this property using the function

+	func IsUserSelect(view View, subviewID string) bool

 ### Transformation properties

 These properties are used to transform (skew, scale, etc.) the content of the View.